bolt12/agda-refined-vector/RefinedVector.lagda.md

 Let's start with something on naturals and then see if we can generalize.

-I am thinking about a append or quicksort, but for that we need to be able to split the v in half in each recursive step.
+I am thinking about a append or quicksort, but for that we need to be able to split the vector in half in each recursive step.
 For that we need some auxiliary functions:

 First some conversion functions.
 These all need to be declared in a mutual recursive fashion.
 So signature first and only then the implementation.